Nageshbvrch/Solutions-R-for-Data-Science/report.md

     ## $ fl           <chr> "p", "p", "p", "p", "p", "p", "p", "p", "p", "p", "p",...
     ## $ class        <chr> "compact", "compact", "compact", "compact", "compact",...

+This function `glimpse()` is good to find all the columns in a row and the attribute types can be easily identified.

+In the above output it can be observed that out of the 11 columns 6 attributes are categorical and 5 of them are quantitative.

+Assume a data frame with 20, 40, or more number of columns all the attribute types can be identified.

 **3. What does the `drv` variable describe?
 Read the help for `?mpg` to find out.**